cl4es/cl4es.github.io/_posts/2018-11-23-Investigating-Startup-Using-Bytestacks.md

 From 83.7ms to 82.6ms on average.
 Not much, but the improvement is visible on various counters and reproducible enough.

 Is it enough to actually care about, though?

-Well, I've filed RFEs for smaller improvements, so I probably will for this one, too. :-)
+Well, I've filed RFEs for smaller improvements, but mainly for things that would be executed unconditionally during bootstrap.
+As this is library code the bar might be a bit higher.
+And perhaps there are _semantic_ difficulties with creating the `StringJoiner` eagerly.

-While I think silly point fixes like this one shouldn't be discarded on a whim - especially if the code in question can be expected to be in common use and we can show they add up to real improvements - but perhaps there are ways to improve things across the board.

-Such as optimizing the generators for these lambda proxy classes.
+Hmm...

+We *could* specialize for the single-argument case: `() -> StringJoiner(delimiter)`, but then we'd generate two different proxy classes for the two different capturing `Collectors.joining` methods.

+Maybe _that_ wouldn't be too bad.

+Or maybe there's a better way to speed this up that would have wider implications and we should try to generalize things.

+Either way: these are all questions that typically follows once you've found an inefficiency like this, so I hope this was a successful demonstration.